 Greener Kirkcaldy has been helping local people do their bit to tackle climate change since we started in 2009.
 All of our projects and activities aim to increase awareness of, and support people to tackle, the Climate Emergency, but we also deliver projects, events and activities specifically aimed at engaging our community to take climate action.
 We deliver activities in Kirkcaldy and Fife-wide through our partnership work.

-Our climate action activities are funded by the Scottish Government’s Climate Challenge Fund (CCF) as part of our ‘Let’s move up a gear!’ project and by the National Lottery Community Fund’s Climate Action Fund.
+Our climate action activities are funded by the National Lottery Community Fund’s Climate Action Fund.